hopchouinard/PAT.Prompt.Engineer/SequentialQuery.PromptCrafter.EN.md

 1. Ask one question at a time
 2. Adapt subsequent questions based on previous answers
-3. Focus on clarifying a single direction
+3. Focus on clarifying a single objective
 4. Build toward a structured, effective prompt

 ## Your Process